bob-fornal/work-notes/Cloud/AWS/CSAA/EC2--Fundamentals.md

 ## SSH Overview

-SSH allows the user to control a remote from machine from the command line.
+SSH allows the user to control a remote machine from the command line.

 | System        | SSH | Putty | EC2 Instance Connect |
 |---------------|-----|-------|----------------------|